Other / mixed grade configuration · Atlanta, GA

 What is the racial and ethnic makeup of Morris Brandon Elementary School?

-The largest demographic group at Morris Brandon Elementary School is White at 57.8%.
-The school serves a diverse student body in Atlanta, GA.
+The largest demographic group at Morris Brandon Elementary School is White at 57.8% of enrollment, in Atlanta, GA.
+Its student body is more racially and ethnically mixed than most US schools, with a diversity index of 59.2/100.

 What is the Resource Investment Index for Morris Brandon Elementary School?

-Morris Brandon Elementary School has a Resource Investment Index of 49/100 (D) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
-This index measures federal resource allocation — staffing levels, program availability, and support services — not standardized test scores or academic outcomes.
+Morris Brandon Elementary School has a Resource Investment Index of 48/100 (typical reported resources relative to schools nationally) based on 4 factors: student-teacher ratio, counselor availability, attendance rates.
+Not a test-score or academic measure (national median ~41/100, see methodology).

 All federal data sources used on this page